-Italy is such a great place for pursuing your study abroad dream and amazingly, it does not imply high costs.
+Italy is a great place for pursuing your study abroad dream and, surprisingly, it does not imply paying high tuition fees or living costs.
 You can get high-standards education in one of the most renowned universities in the world and also see some of the most famous attractions, steeped in history and culture, all at very affordable prices.
-Here is some detailed information about costs for students in Italy.
+Here is some detailed information about the costs of living in Italy for international students.

 Tuition fees in public universities